 essensys’ two SaaS platforms, Connect and Operate, address these complex operational challenges, and reduce costs by simplifying the day-to-day management of flexible workspaces and the provision of on-demand IT, technology and infrastructure services to tenants. essensys’ platforms automate key tasks and processes and help flexible workspace providers deliver highly efficient, customer-centric workspace solutions and member experiences with enterprise class services.

-Further details of the Company’s strategy and business model can be found in Part I of the admission document used for the admission of its entire share capital to trade on AIM, which is available on the Company’s website here.
+Further details of the Company’s strategy and business model can be found in the Strategic Report contained within the Annual Report for the year ended 31 July 2019 (Annual Report), which is available to access on the Company’s website.

 2 – Seek to understand and meet shareholder needs and expectations

 The Board is committed to providing shareholders with clear and transparent information on essensys’ financial position and strategy.
+We believe that a relationship of mutual trust between shareholders and the Board is essential for a well-governed company to achieve its business objectives.
 Any published announcements, financial reports and key documents are publicly available and will be regularly updated on essensys’ website.

-essensys will review the success of shareholder engagement on an ongoing basis and will take appropriate steps to improve engagement based on shareholder feedback.
+The Board as a whole regularly reviews the success of shareholder engagement and takes appropriate steps to improve engagement based on shareholder feedback.

-The Board will also make itself available to shareholders on an ad hoc basis and encourages an open dialogue.
+The Board is available to shareholders on an ad hoc basis and encourages an open dialogue.

 The Company Secretary, One Advisory Limited (firstname.lastname@example.org) is the main point of contact for such matters and the Chief Executive Officer is principally responsible such communication with shareholders.